 Distraction osteogenesis was initially used to treat defects of the oral and facial region in the early 1990s.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided trained oral and maxillofacial surgeons with a safe and very predictable method to treat deformities of the oral and facial skeleton.
 Dr. Matthew Hilmi uses distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis, please call our office and schedule an appointment.

 Distraction osteogenesis works by slowly separating bony segments and allowing new bone to grow in between them.
 The bone is separated using a tiny distraction device, which allows your doctor to control the exact amount of movement and new bone growth that occurs.
 Usually, oral surgeons use distraction osteogenesis to repair facial abnormalities or increase the amount of bone in the jaw.

 Is the surgery for distraction osteogenesis more involved than other surgeries for a similar procedure?
 The answer is no. Distraction osteogenesis surgery is usually done on an outpatient basis.
 The surgical procedure itself is less invasive so there is usually less pain and swelling.

-Most insurance companies will cover the cost of the osteogenesis surgical procedure provided that there is adequate and accurate documentation of the patient’s condition.
+Most insurance companies will cover the cost of the osteogenesis surgical procedure if there is adequate and accurate documentation of the patient’s condition.
 Individual benefits vary greatly within insurance company policies.
-After your consultation with our oral and maxillofacial surgeon, we will assist you in determining whether or not your insurance company will provide coverage.
+After your consultation with our oral and maxillofacial surgeon, we will assist you in determining whether your insurance company will provide coverage.